“Highlights of Ancient Egypt”

 RAMESSES II

-DAY 7 – Friday, March 17: Giza Plateau – Giza Pyramids, Sphinx, Valley Temple, camel ride (not obligatory).
-Cairo Egyptian Museum.
-Departures home by those taking the 10:55pm nonstop flight to Washington, DC.
+DAY 7 – Saturday, January 23, 2027: Giza Plateau – Giza Pyramids, Sphinx, Valley Temple, camel ride (not obligatory).
+The Grand Egyptian Museum (GEM).
+Departures home late tonight or tomorrow morning.

-Hotel: Le Meridien Cairo Airport or similar (for those not departing tonight).
+Hotel: Novotel Cairo Airport or similar (for those not departing tonight).
 Meals: BB, L, D.

 Today we visit the famous Giza Plateau (what most people mean when they simply say “the pyramids”).
 You can go inside whichever pyramids are open.
 Of the three pyramids, two are usually open while one is closed for renovations – dates are not announced in advance.
 Tickets for entering the individual pyramids are not included in your tour package but can be purchased that day.
 Costs: about $18 USD (Great Pyramid) and $5 USD (2nd or 3rd pyramids).